jishllg/ReadMe/ReadMe.md

 To install the necessary packages, type `npm i` into your console before using this program.

 # Usage
 To run this program, simply use the command `node index` to run it.
+A video walkthrough can be found [here](https://drive.google.com/file/d/1S1x3T3Svp73PgAr1HvDReUixD6ILTGBo/view).

 # License
 This sofware is published under the MIT license.